Inspiration (William Hung album)

 Inspiration, originally planned to be True Idol, is the debut full-length studio album by William Hung, a former hopeful American Idol contestant.
 The album was recorded at Fantasy Studios and released by Koch Entertainment, now Entertainment One in 2004, after his audition.
-Although the album was commercially successful, it received a highly negative critical reception due to Hung's poor vocals and the sound of the karaoke tracks used in this album.
+Although the album was commercially successful, it received a highly negative critical reception due to Hung's poor vocals and the sound of the karaoke tracks used on the album.

 Development

-The album was recorded following the early 2004 broadcast of his failed Idol audition where Hung received notoriety and a cult following, and released on April 6, 2004, by Koch Entertainment, now Entertainment One.
+The album was recorded following the early 2004 broadcast of his failed Idol audition where Hung, a 20-year-old civil engineering student, received notoriety and a cult following due to an enthusiastic yet mediocre performance of "She Bangs".
+When rejected for advancement, he kept a positive attitude and proclaimed he'd done his best and had "no regrets".

+The album released on April 6, 2004, by Koch Entertainment, now Entertainment One.
 The album was recorded the weekend of March 6, 2004, with Hung singing vocals over digital MIDI music, with real musicians occasionally playing as well.
 The album was put together in 5 weeks.
 The album includes a 40-minute DVD documentary entitled A Day in the Life of a Small William Hung.